How Long to Incubate Yogurt for the Texture and Tang You Want

 After 20+ years of testing different combinations of milk, starters, and techniques, I’ve learned there’s no one-size-fits-all answer to yogurt incubation.
 It all comes down to taste, texture, and what fits your routine.

-Nope.
-Too much starter can lead to runny or grainy yogurt.
+Too much starter can actually lead to grainy or runny yogurt.

 What Affects Yogurt Incubation Time?